-It is surprising to note that these very same people who were claiming freedom based upon being descendants of Abraham were a people who lived in bondage for about 400 years to the Egyptians and were subject to the Roman government of their time.
-This denial and forgetfulness are reminiscent of how we are often forgetting the bondage we came from or simply not acknowledging we were ever in bondage to anything at all.
+Surprisingly, these very same people claiming freedom based upon being descendants of Abraham lived in bondage for about 400 years to the Egyptians and were subject to the oppressive Roman regime at the time of their speaking.
+This denial and forgetfulness are reminiscent of how we often forget the bondage we came from or simply won't acknowledge we were ever in bondage to anything at all.

 "whoever commits sin is a slave of sin."

 The very first order of business is to know God through His Son and understand what great salvation He has done for us.

 " . . . how shall we escape if we neglect so great a salvation . . ."